thebustalab/thebustalab.github.io/integrated_bioanalytics/index.knit.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/models.png" width="100%" style="display: block; margin: auto;" />

 Next on our quest to develop our abilities in analytical data exploration is modeling.
-We will start with some of the simplest models - linear models.
-There are a variety of ways to build linear models in R, but we will use a function called `buildModel`.
+We will discuss two main types of models: inferential and predictive.

+- Inferential models aim to understand and quantify the relationships between variables, focusing on the significance, direction, and strength of these relationships to draw conclusions about the data.
+When using inferential models we care a lot about the exact inner workings of the model because those inner workings are how we understand relationships between variables.

+- Predictive models are designed with the primary goal of forecasting future outcomes or behaviors based on historical data.
+When using predictive models we often care much less about the exact inner workings of the model and instead care about accuracy.
+In other words, we don't really care how the model works as long as it is accurate.

+In this course, we will build both types of models using a function called `buildModel`.
 To use it, we simply give it our data, and tell it which to sets of values we want to compare.
 To tell it what we want to compare, we need to specify (at least) two things:

-- predictor_variables: the variables (sometimes called "features") the model should use as inputs for the prediction.
+- input_variables: the input variables (sometimes called "features" or "predictors") the model should use as inputs for the prediction.
 Depending on the model, these could be continuous or categorical variables.

-- outcome_variable: the variable that the model should predict.
+- output_variable: the variable that the model should predict.
 Depending on the model, it could be a continuous value (regression) or a category/class (classification).

-Before we begin, we need to talk about handling missing data.
-If we have missing data in our data set, oen way forward is to impute it.
+For model building, we also need to talk about handling missing data.
+If we have missing data in our data set, we need to  one way forward is to impute it.
 This means that we need to fill in the missing values with something.
 There are many ways to do this, but we will use the median value of each column.
 We can do this using the `impute` function from the `rstatix` package.
 Let's do that now:

 ```r